Cliff Jordan

 Clifford Jordan

-Clifford Jordan is in his first season as the associate head coach for Northwestern State after being hired in July 2025.
+Clifford Jordan wasted little time making presence felt in Natchitoches after being named the associate head coach for Northwestern State in July 2025.

-He comes to Natchitoches following a six-year stint as the head coach of the DIII Huntingdon College women’s soccer program, where he finished .500 or better in conference play in five of his seven seasons at the helm.
+Prior to NSU, he had a six-year stint as the head coach of the DIII Huntingdon College women’s soccer program, where he finished .500 or better in conference play in five of his seven seasons at the helm.

 During his tenure at Huntingdon, a total of 12 players were named all-conference, including three on the first team.